 What Was The Food Like Inside A Victorian Workhouse?

-The food that was available in the Victorian Workhouse was often of very low quality and sometimes rotten.
+The typical Victorian food that was available in the Workhouse was often of very low quality and sometimes rotten.

 For breakfast, they were served gruel, a kind of porridge made from oats and water.
 For the main meal of the day, they would have been served a broth or soup made from low-quality meat and whatever vegetables were in season.